wp-plugins/ratings/readme.txt

 1. Install the plugin through `Plugins` menu in WordPress or just Upload the plugin folder `ratings` to the `/wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. In menu of your WordPress installation go to `Appearance` -> `Widgets` and simple Drag&Drop the `Ratings` widget from `Available widgets` to any Sidebar of your website.
+3. In menu of your WordPress installation go to `Appearance` -> `Widgets` and simply Drag&Drop the `Ratings` widget from `Available widgets` to any Sidebar of your website.

 4. To Save an existing Rating and start a new one, simple Drag&Drop the `Ratings` widget from the Sidebar with this widget to `Deactivated widgets`.
 Your raiting results will be saved with this deactivated widget.
 The results can be viewed at `Ratings` in main menu of your admin area.